nigelzor/ut-tools/README.md

 Get a prebuilt Wineskin from http://unrealosx.webs.com/downloads.htm

 #### Linux
-winetricks + Steam + the replacement OpenGL renderer works, or use `install_wine.sh` and the OS X download above.
+winetricks + Steam + the replacement OpenGL renderer works, or use `install_wine.sh` and either the OS X download above or original CDs.

 The native Linux client is now very old, difficult to install, and doesn't get the benefits of a newer renderer.